-Whitaker collaborated on various projects as well and worked on Heavy Metal (a musical sequence) in 1981.
+Whitaker also collaborated on various projects and worked on Heavy Metal (a musical sequence) in 1981.

 P.S: If you want to see some excellent animation work of our time, you should check out the portfolio of BuzzFlick – a video animation agency.

 6. Character Animation Crash Course!
 By Eric Goldberg

 If we talk about The Princess and the Frog, Hercules, and Wreck-It Ralph, the one name that comes to our mind is Eric Goldberg.

 He created magnificent animations, and one of his masterpieces includes Aladdin’s Genie – surely, mindblowing.
 Goldberg published his book Character Animation Crash Course in 2008, where he focused on educating animators to work more on character detail and personality.